 Lisa Darby is a research meteorologist in the recently formed Hydrometeorology Observations and Processes Team in the NOAA/ESRL/Physical Sciences Division.
 Ms. Darby's research currently focuses on extreme precipitation events in the southeastern and western U.S. She is a member of NOAA's Central Region Team and NOAA's Drought Task Force.

 Ms. Darby previously worked in the National Integrated Drought Information System (NIDIS) program office where she was a leader in the development of NIDIS Drought Early Warning and Information Systems (DEWS) in the southeastern U.S.

 Before Ms. Darby joined the NIDIS program office in 2008, she worked as a meteorologist in the optical remote sensing research group at ESRL for twenty years.
 In this capacity she developed expertise in Doppler lidar studies of mesoscale wind systems and was involved in many field campaigns focused on mesoscale flows and air quality.
 Ms. Darby's analyses of Doppler lidar-measured winds and supporting meteorological measurements appear in numerous peer-reviewed articles.

-Prior to joining NIDIS I spent 20 years working in optical remote sensing at NOAA, focusing on Doppler lidar studies of mesoscale wind flows.
-I also worked on an International Polar Year project called International Arctic Systems for Observing the Atmosphere (IASOA), promoting collaborative research among atmospheric observatories located north of the Arctic Circle.
+Ms. Darby also worked on an International Polar Year (IPY) project called International Arctic Systems for Observing the Atmosphere (IASOA), where she worked to promote collaboration among year-round atmospheric observatories north of the Arctic Circle.

 - M.S., Atmospheric Science, Colorado State University, Jun 2001